jp-mess/ceres-geometric-constraints/README.md

 - **Y-Axis Up-Direction**: It's essential for all point clouds used in experiments to have a 'y-axis' up-direction.
 This orientation is crucial for ensuring the accuracy of camera models and subsequent processes.
 - **Experiment Functions**: The functions in `experiments.py` each represent a unique experimental setup, specifically crafted for different point clouds.
 Designed to be intuitive, these functions guide users through the setup process.

+## Functions

+- **make_cameras**
+  - **Inputs**:
+    - `point_cloud_center`: A numpy array representing the 3D center of the point cloud.
+    - `radius`: A float specifying the radius of the hemisphere around the point cloud where cameras are placed.
+    - `up_direction`: A string indicating the up direction ('y' for upward).
+    - `num_cameras`: An integer specifying the number of cameras to generate.
+    - `close`: A boolean indicating whether cameras should be placed close to each other (optional).
+  - **Output**: A list of pose matrices, where each matrix represents the extrinsic parameters of a camera.
+  - **Description**: This function generates a specified number of cameras distributed uniformly over a hemisphere centered around the point cloud.
+Each camera is oriented towards the center of the point cloud.

+- **make_cameras_on_ring**
+  - **Inputs**:
+    - `point_cloud_center`: A numpy array representing the 3D center of the point cloud.
+    - `radius`: A float specifying the radius of the ring around the point cloud where cameras are placed.
+    - `up_direction`: A string indicating the up direction ('y' for upward).
+    - `num_cameras`: An integer specifying the number of cameras to generate.
+  - **Output**: A list of pose matrices, where each matrix represents the extrinsic parameters of a camera.
+  - **Description**: This function generates a specified number of cameras distributed uniformly along a ring at a fixed elevation angle around the point cloud.
+The elevation angle is randomly chosen between 60 and 90 degrees from the horizontal plane.
+Each camera is oriented towards the center of the point cloud.

 ### Running Experiments

 To run an experiment, you will need to choose an appropriate function from `experiments.py`.
 The main function in the simulator will execute your selected experiment.
 For experiments involving bundle adjustment, the problem's encoding will be directed to the `problem_encodings` directory.
 A compressed point cloud of a BMW is provided in the `source-point-clouds` directory for convenience.
 You can also explore a variety of free point clouds available on [Sketchfab](https://sketchfab.com) for some larger and more interesting 3D models.